-Global Bioenergies was founded in 2008 with a unique goal – to develop a process converting renewable resources (sugar, crops, agricultural and forestry waste) into isobutene, one of the main petroleum derivatives
+Global Bioenergies was founded in 2008 with a unique goal – to develop a process converting renewable resources (sugar and starch residues, agricultural and forestry waste) into isobutene, one of the main petroleum derivatives

 This new approach based on gas fermentation has two major advantages and will bring down operating costs:

 - The main drawback of conventional fermentation processes – the liquid product that builds up in the reactor is toxic to the micro-organism – has been overcome since the product evaporates spontaneously.
 The process can even be implemented almost continuously.

 - The purification stage is simpler – the isobutene merely has to be extracted from the air, CO2 and steam, rather than having to separate a liquid compound from a complex and varying cultured broth.
 Conventional methods, tried and tested over many decades, can achieve this.